Yara M. Asi, Ph.D.

 Dr. Amy Donley is an Associate Professor in the Department of Sociology and the Director of the UCF Institute for Social and Behavioral Sciences.
 She is an applied sociologist whose research primarily focuses on social inequalities, specifically food insecurity, urban poverty, and homelessness.
 She regularly conducts research in partnership with local governments and not-for-profit agencies in the Central Florida region and serves on the Board of Directors for several agencies including the Coalition for the Homelessness, Homeless Services Network, and Table Sixty.
 She teaches several courses including Research Methods, Program Design and Evaluation, Urban Society, and Race, Class, and Gender in America.
 Her work supports SDGs 1, 2 ,3, and 8.

 An experienced Middle East specialist, David Dumke writes regular columns for both Al Ahram Weekly and Saudi Gazette.
 He has worked on regional projects in a number of fields, including politics, business and academia.
 He also brings a background in entrepreneurship, having established numerous firms serving specific needs, whose clients, partners and collaborators include governments, NGOs, business organizations and private-sector entities.
-Dumke serves as the director for UCF’s Prince Mohammed Bin Fahd Strategic Studies Program.
+Dumke serves as the Director of the Office of Global Perspectives and International Initiatives and Director of the Prince Mohammad Bin Fahd Program for Strategic Research and Studies.
 His work is related to SDGs 2, 6, 7 and 11.

 Christopher Emrich, Ph.D.